erstre/DAGStarAlgorithm/README.md

   > The implementations of SpringRelax and Governor approaches can be found on the ```spring_relax``` and ```governor``` directories for this specific scenario.
 Moreover, the implementation of the ```K``` version of DAG* can be found on ```kappa_scenario``` directory.
 - Star topology: Necessary files can be found on ```star_topology_scenario``` directory.
 - NES-like architecture: Necessary files can be found on ```NES_like_scenario``` directory.
+- Migration-aware approach: Necessary files can be found on ```migration-aware-dag-star``` directory.
+- End-to-end latency constraint: Necessary files can be found on ```latency-constrained-dag-star``` directory.
+- Parallel approach: Necessary files can be found on ```parallel-dag-star``` directory.

 In each scenario can be found implementations of DAG*, SpringRelax and Governor approaches.